QubesOS/qubes-doc/user/how-to-guides/how-to-use-block-storage-devices.rst

    `This command <https://linux.die.net/man/8/losetup>`__ will create the device node ``/dev/loop0`` or, if that is already in use, increase the trailing integer until that name is still available.
 Afterwards it prints the device-node-name it found.

 2. If you want to use the GUI, you’re done.
-Click the Device Manager |device manager icon| and select the ``loop0``-device to attach it to another qube.
+Click the Device Widget and select the ``loop0``-device to attach it to another qube.

    - If you rather use the command line, continue: